 This subject must be considered from two aspects.
-In the first place, the characters of the gemmule must be taken into consideration, since the grouping of the Spongillidæ into the three sub-families, Spongillinæ, Meyeninæ, and Lubomirskinæ, and the division of the sub-families into genera, usually adopted, depends on these characters.
-In the second place, the spicules are of great importance as presenting a close resemblance to the spicules of Lubomirskia intermedia var. a (Dybowski, cf. pl. iv, fig. 3, δ , [4]), which belongs to the sub-family Lubomirskinæ
+In the first place, the character of the gemmulæ must be taken into consideration, since the grouping of the Spongillidæ into the three sub-families, Spongillinæ, Meyeninæ and Lubomirskinæ, and the division of the sub-families into genera, usually adopted, depends on these characters.
+In the second place, the spicules are of great importance, as presenting a close resemblance to the spicules of Lubomirskia intermedia var. a (Dybowski, cf. pl. iv., fig. 3, b), which belongs to the sub-family Lubomirskinæ.

-(A) The Gemmule.-The gemmule of Spongilla tanganyikæ lacks the amphidiscs which surround the gemmule of the Meyeninæ.
-It therefore appears that this species cannot belong to that sub-family.
+(A) THE GEMMULE.-The gemmule of Spongilla tanganyikæ lacks the amphidiscs which surround the gemmule of the Meyeninæ.
+It therefore appears that the species cannot belong to that sub-family.
 But it equally lacks the small spicules which are usually found in close relation with the gemmule of the Spongillinæ.
-Potts, however, places Spongilla aspinos a among the Spongillinæ, in spite of the fact that its gemmules lack characteristic spicules.
+Potts, however, places Spongilla aspinosa among the Spongillinæ, in spite of the fact that its gemmules lack characteristic spicules.
 If this arrangement be followed, the absence of such spicules from Spongilla moorei and Spongilla tanganyikæ should not be considered as a barrier against including these species among the Spongillinæ.
 But the inclusion does away with the importance of the presence of special gemmule spicules as a sub-family character.

-The thin coat of the gemmule resembles that found in Spongilla moorei, Spongilla aspinosa, and others of the Spongillinæ, and has no similarity to the thick coat of the gemmule of the Meyeninæ.
-The characters of the gemmule, therefore, as far as they go, point to this new African species discovered by Mr. Moore being one of the Spongillinæ.
+The thin coat of the gemmule resembles that found in Spongilla moorei, Spongilla aspinosa and others of the spongillinæ, and has no similarity to the thick coat of the gemmule of the Meyeninæ.
+The characters of the gemmule, therefore, as far as they go, point to this new African species as being one of the Spongillinæ.

-(B) The Spicules.-It is generally stated that the skeletal spicules of the several species of the Spongillidæ have no characters of higher than specific value.
+(B) THE SPICULES.-It is generally stated that the skeletal spicules of the several species of the Spongillidæ have no characters of higher than specific value.
 It is difficult to make out from the literature of the family how far such a statement is justified.
-However, the spicules of Spongilla tanganyikæ possess such characters that it is almost impossible to believe that they have not a wider application.
-This sponge, considered from the point of view of the skeleton, seems to present a certain amount of affinity with a few species of the Spongillinæ on the one hand, and of the Lubomirskinæ on the other.
+However, the spicules of Spongilla tanganyika possess such characters that it is almost impossible to believe that they have not a wider application.
+This sponge, considered from the point of view of the skeleton, seems to present a certain amount of affinity with a few species of the Spongillinæ on the one hand and of the Lubomirskinæ on the other.